 Students will learn to identify and develop the beliefs, attitudes, behaviors, life and study skills that lead to academic, career and personal success.
-Through self assessment, readings, projects, classroom activities, and journal writing, students will learn to take charge of their lives, increase self-esteem and self-awareness, create a compelling college and life plan and learn to maximize their college experience.
+Through self-assessment, readings, projects, classroom activities and journal writing, students will learn to take charge of their lives, increase self-esteem and self-awareness, create a compelling college and life plan and learn to maximize their college experience.
+New certificate-or degree-seeking students with placement into MTH 090, 096/106, ENG 090 or 095 are required to take SD 125 within the first two semesters of attendance.
+Effective Fall 2011.

-SD 135 LEADERSHIP AND SERVICE LEARNING I 1(1-0-0)
+SD 135 LEADERSHIP AND SERVICE LEARNING I